 Humble by Nature is a 117acre working farm.
 Owned by the council and tenanted for at least four generations, it was due to be broken up and sold in 2010 when the last tenants retired.

-Kate and Ludo felt it was too important an asset to the area, to farming and to the community to allow it to be sold in that way.
-Eventually they persuaded the council to allow them to take it on, keep it tenanted and run a business that in turn would support other rural businesses.
-The farm is now home to Tim and Sarah Stephens, who breed Welsh Mountain sheep and Hereford cattle.
+Kate and Ludo felt it was too important an asset to the area, farming and the community to be lost.
+They persuaded the council to let them take it on, keep it tenanted and run a business that would reconnect people with the land and keep traditional rural skills and crafts alive.

 The farm is now a thriving rural skills centre and home to tenant farmers Tim and Sarah, their flock of sheep and herd of cows.

 Kate’s book Humble by Nature: Life, Lambs & a Dog Called Badger tells the story of the animals, people, problems and triumphs that came along with her and Ludo’s determination to save the farm.